 show you don’t have the antibodies in your blood, even when you do have an infection.

 This can happen if are you infected with the strep bacteria but not enough time has

 passed to let antibodies build up in your blood.
-It takes 4 to 5 weeks for the number
+It can take up to 4 to 5 weeks for

 How do I get ready for the test?

 You don't need to prepare for this test.
 But be sure your healthcare provider knows

 about all medicines, herbs, vitamins, and supplements you are taking.
 This includes